Search

 Back to top

-Employers should have a written respirator program that describes the proper procedures for selecting and operating respiratory protective equipment.
+Employers should have a written respiratory protection program that describes the proper procedures for selecting and operating respiratory protective equipment.
 The correct use of a respirator is just as important as selecting the proper respirator.
-The respirator program must also address how to find out what hazards are present, how much protection that the workers will need, and describe how to wear and look after the respirator.
+The respiratory protection program must also address how to find out what hazards are present, how much protection the workers will need, and describe how to wear and care for the respirator.

-A qualified health care professional should examine the medical and psychological fitness of workers.
+A qualified healthcare professional should examine the medical and psychological fitness of workers.
 This evaluation should be done before they are assigned to work in areas where respirators may be required.
 The workers must be physically fit to carry out the work while wearing respiratory equipment.
-They must also be psychologically comfortable (e.g., not have fears or be claustrophobic) about wearing respirators.
+They must also be psychologically comfortable (such as not have fears or be claustrophobic) about wearing respirators.

-Workers with beards, long sideburns, or even a two-day stubble may not wear respirators because the hair breaks the seal between the skin and the respirator mask.
-Wearing eyeglasses would also break the respirator seal.
+Workers with beards, long sideburns, or even stubble may not wear respirators because the hair breaks the seal between the skin and the respirator mask.
+Wearing eyeglasses could also break the respirator seal.
 This break means that the respirator mask will "leak" and will not provide the needed respiratory protection.
-Also, if a worker has facial scars or an acne problem, the facial skin may not be able to form a good seal with a respirator mask.
+Also, if a worker has facial scars or acne, the facial skin may not be able to form a good seal with a respirator mask.

 What are the different classes of respirators?